demisto/content/Packs/CortexXDR/Integrations/XQLQueryingEngine/README.md

 ### xdr-xql-dns-query
 ***
-Query by dns query or domain name.
+Query by DNS query or domain name.

 #### Base Command